wilvk/sample-deploy-pipeline/SECRETS.md

 ### Go to the deploy workspace

-On the host, hell into the container with the command:
+On the host machine, shell into the container with the command:

 ```
 docker exec -it $(docker ps -qf "ancestor=jenkins-docker") bash